 We forge strong relationships with the people and organizations throughout Africa who are affected by this epidemic and trying to end it.
-You'll hear their challenges in their own words throughout the year in interviews and videos.
+You'll hear their challenges in their own words throughout the year in exclusive interviews and videos.

 As a member, you'll see "behind the scenes" footage from shoots, live interviews, and pre-recorded Zoom interviews where we hope to inform and inspire you to engage with us.
 We encourage your creativity always, so share your ideas with us.